New York 1-Day Fishing License: Cost, Rules, and How to Buy

 Printing and Mailing Fees

-You should know all licenses moved to plain paper in August 2024, enabling immediate at-home printing after online or phone purchase.
-You’ll receive a screen confirmation with a DEC-LS confirmation number that serves as proof if you haven’t printed yet.
+After purchasing online or by phone, you’ll get a screen confirmation with a DEC-LS confirmation number.
+That number serves as proof if you haven’t printed yet.

 Rules and Restrictions While Using a Daily Permit